 All meetings are from 1 to 3 pm in the Library at Beacon and everyone is welcome.

-Come join us in learning so much more about all these forms of Buddhism.
+To learn much more about all these religions/philosophies, please join us.
 For more information, contact Glory Bowen, 973-335-5590.